BraydenReklaw/startup/notes.md

 ## HTML
 **remember that page 1 is index.html**
 <ht /> creates line across page (breaks up the page between header, main, and footer
+## CSS
+Cascading Style Sheet.
+Can be applied as a style html tag in the html sheet, an inline attribute, or stored on a separate file.
+Precedence is important.
+What is defined above will continue until redefined below.
+CSS works under a box model (outside ->
+in: Margin, Border, Padding, object), or Pals Before Marriage (inside -> out)